-Zinnia is a genus of the family Asteraceae, containing about 20 species of annual and perennial plants, native primarily to North America, with a few species in South America.
-The most popular species is “Zinnia elegans”, originated in Mexico.
+Zinnia is a genus of the family Asteraceae, containing about 20 species of annual and perennial plants, native primarily to North America with a few species in South America.
+The most popular species is “Zinnia elegans”, which is native to Mexico.

 These easy to grow plants produce beautiful, large mixed blooms that come in an array of colors, hues, shapes and sizes.
 The plant is often cultivated in butterfly gardens because of its ability to attract butterflies and birds.

-The genus name is given in honor of a German botanist Johann Gottfried Zinn (1727 – 1759).
+The genus name is given in honor of the German botanist Johann Gottfried Zinn (1727 – 1759).

-It also symbolizes lasting friendship, goodness and remembrance.
+It also symbolizes affection, lasting friendship, goodness and remembrance.

 The Ugly Duckling Became A Beautiful Swan